 We are always in need of and forever indebted to our lovely volunteers.
 Here are just a few ways that you can help.
+If you see a good match for your talents and time, please emal Dawn at email@example.com. or give her a call at 414-426-4148.
 Have an idea of how to help that’s not here?
 Let us know!
+Thank you!

 Usually we find homes in advance of a dog’s arrival, but sometimes a dog must fly before a family is found, or sometimes a dog and adopter are not a well-suited match and the dog is returned to ISDF.
 The alternative to a foster home is boarding, which is not conducive to continuing previous groundwork of socialization and house manners of a street dog.
 Foster homes are one of our most urgent needs and one of the most CRITICAL ways you can help our organization.
 We provide crate, bedding, bowls, dog food, medical care (pre-approval required for visits), collar, leash, basic toys and chews.
 Time commitment: our dogs average approximately 1-3 weeks before permanent placement is found.
 If interested in fostering, please read, download, and fill out the foster care agreement and email it to Dawn.